isomerpages/moe-jurongwestpri/pages/SEN and other support information.md

 **Strategies**

-Simplify your language (Low, Slow and Show)
+* Simplify your language (Low, Slow and Show)

-Have Visual support for communication
+* Incorporate visual support for communication

-Implement the correct level of prompt
+* Provide appropriate level of prompt according to the need

-Give Time to respond
+* Allow time to respond